marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/ImUcqZ9yyHPg1H" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/MarekHudyma/integration-tests-with-testcointainers-library" title="Integration tests with testcointainers library. " target="_blank">Integration tests with testcointainers library. </a> </strong> from <strong><a href="https://www.slideshare.net/MarekHudyma" target="_blank">Marek Hudyma</a></strong> </div>
 # Integration testing

 Integration testing is the phase in software testing in which individual software modules are combined and tested as a group.
 It occurs after unit testing.

 # Introduction to the
 # FIRST - Principles for Writing Good Tests
 All tests (including integration tests) should follow principles defined as ```FIRST```.
-Acronym ```FIRST``` stand for below test features:
+Acronym ```FIRST``` stands for below test features below:

 * **[F]**ast - A test should not take more than a second to finish the execution
 * **[I]**solated/Independent - No order-of-run dependency.
 They should pass or fail the same way in suite or when run individually.
 Do not depend on any external resources.